zola-25/zola-25.github.io/_posts/2023-02-05-server-side-password-hashing.md

 10 billion hash creations is obviously a lot, but the feasibility of such an attack depends on the execution time of the particular hash algorithm.
 Strong CHFs are designed to be computationally resource intensive, making them sufficiently slow, which helps mitigate against this kind of dictionary attack and other 'brute-force' methods.

-Ideally they are slow enough to mitigate these attacks but not so slow that their legitmate uses are affected, such as fast credential verification for authentication.
+Ideally they are slow enough to mitigate these attacks but not so slow that their legitimate uses are affected, such as fast credential verification for authentication.
 Typically these algorithms are configured to generate a hash in 0.1-1 seconds.

 In our dictionary attack example, a 0.5 second hash time would take 158 years to test all one million guessable passwords.

 Once an algorithm's computational parameters have been set, they cannot be changed without changing the algorithm's hash outputs.
-So if an attacker changes the paramters to be much faster, so they can test a massive numbers of potential passwords as quickly as possible, the adjusted algorithm will just create different hashes than the unadultered algorithm that originally generated the hashes.
+If an attacker changes the parameters to be much faster, so they can test a massive numbers of potential passwords as quickly as possible, the adjusted algorithm will just create different hashes that won't match those of the original algorithm.

 ***